stadelmanma/netl-ap-map-flow/README.rst

 * This guide assumes you install Anaconda3 locally.
 If you choose to install it system wide you will need to run some commands with :code:`sudo` in unix systems or in an elevated command prompt in Windows.
 * For unix systems that already have a system version of Python 2.7, :code:`python` will likely also bring up the Anaconda version, to regain access to the system version of Python delete the :code:`python` symlink in :code:`~/anaconda/bin`
 * After installing Anaconda3 run :code:`pip --version` in a terminal to ensure it points to the anaconda installation, if not check your PATH.
-* Add the `conda-forge <https://conda-forge.github.io/>`_ package to your conda environment to allow conda to install pint. :code:`conda config --add channels conda-forge`
+* Add the `conda-forge <https://conda-forge.github.io/>`_ channel to your conda environment to allow conda to install pint. :code:`conda config --add channels conda-forge`
 * After downloading the model run :code:`conda update --all` and :code:`conda install --file requirements.txt` to ensure all packages are up to date, this will also install the pint module.
 * Run :code:`pip install -r test_requirements.txt` to enable running the test suite.
 * When running the test suite, recompile the model using :code:`./bin/build_model debug` which builds the model using additional flags, code coverage and profiling
-* After installation run the script :code:`./bin/create-script-runners [directory]` to make model scripts accessible on the PATH, this will not work in regular Windows cmd.exe (use Babun or Cygwin).
-If :code:`[directory]` is not supplied it will try to place them in :code:`~/.local/bin`
+* If you want to modify the source code of the model or module you are better off to run :code:`python3 setup.py develop --user` rather than :code:`install`.
+The former method simply creats a link instead of actually copying the files allowing your changes to take effect upon a fresh start of the interpreter.

 Linux
 ~~~~~
 1. Install :code:`git` using the terminal command :code:`sudo apt-get install git`.
     A. Run :code:`git --version` in a new terminal window to check if it was installed properly.
 2. Download and Install the 64 bit, Python 3.X version of  `Anaconda <https://www.continuum.io/downloads#linux>`_ for Linux.
-    A. In a terminal, copy and paste the command :code:`bash ~/Downloads/Anaconda3-4.2.0-Linux-x86_64.sh` you may need to tweak the path and or filename if a new version of Anaconda is released.
-    B. Follow the instructions as the installation script runs and enter 'yes' when it prompts to update your :code:`$PATH` variable.
-        * If using a different shell (i.e. zsh) you will likely need to manually update your :code:`$PATH` variable.
+Follow their instructions to install Anaconda and be sure to let it update your :code:`$PATH` variable.
+If using a shell other than bash (i.e. zsh) you may need propograte the :code:`$PATH` changes appropriately.
-    C. Close your existing terminal window and open a new one, enter :code:`python3 --version` to check if Anaconda has installed Python successfully.
+    A. Close your existing terminal window and open a new one, enter :code:`python3 --version` to check if Anaconda has installed Python successfully.
 3. Install :code:`gfortran` using the terminal command :code:`sudo apt-get install gfortran`.
     A. Run :code:`gfortran --version` in a new terminal window to check if it was installed properly.
 4. Open a terminal or cd into the directory you want to install the AP_MAP_FLOW package in.
     A. Run the command :code:`git clone https://github.com/stadelmanma/netl-AP_MAP_FLOW.git`.
     B. Run the command :code:`cd netl-AP_MAP_FLOW`.
-    C. Finally run :code:`./bin/build_model` which will build the model and link the ApertureMapModelTools module to the python3 installation.
+    C. Finally run :code:`python3 setup.py install --user` which will build the model and link the ApertureMapModelTools module to the python3 installation.

 MacOS/ OSX
 ~~~~~~~~~~